 It has been the Company's practice and expectation that our Directors attend the annual shareholders' meeting, either in person or virtually.
-In 2023, all of our Directors attended our annual and special meeting of shareholders in person or by teleconference.
+In 2024, the members of the Board who are nominated for election at the Meeting all attended our annual and special meeting of shareholders in person or by teleconference.
 We anticipate that many of our Directors will attend this Meeting in person, although we will continue to facilitate attendance and participation by our Directors at our annual meetings of shareholders through a teleconference and/or webcast platform, where practical, to reduce costs.